gourabdg47/gourabdg47.github.io/_posts/2025-04-10-revision-topics.md

 5. **Data Custodian** : These are individuals or teams responsible for the secure safekeeping of the information but do not have **controller**    or **stewardship** responsibility.
 6. **Data Processors** : These are service providers that process personal information on behalf of a data controller.
 E.G. A credit card processing service for a retailer.
 The retailer remains a data controller while the service acts as a data processor.
 7. **Data Protection Officer (DPO)** : A specific individual who bears the overall responsible for an organization's data privacy efforts.
 The chief privacy officer often holds this role.
+8. **Continuous Integration** (CI) is a software development practice where developers frequently merge code changes into a shared repository, often several times a day.
+Each integration is then automatically verified by building the software and running automated tests to detect issues early.

 ---